onionhoney/midori-timer/design.md

     - type : event type, "2x2", "3x3", etc.
     - start , end : beginning and ending time (end ignored if strict_time is false)
     - unlisted : boolean, set to true if comp is not publicly searchable.
 If unlisted, private link is required to access the comp.
+    - scrambles : list of scrambles, comma separated
+    - n_solves : number of solves, should match the length of scrambles

 User will be assigned as comp admin.